in Bridgewater & Clinton, NJ

 How is Sclerotherapy Performed?

-Sclerotherapy treatment is performed by injecting the problem vein with a sclerosing agent that irritates the vein lining, causing it to constrict and gradually be reabsorbed by the body.
+Sclerotherapy treatment is performed by first having the doctor inject the problem vein with a sclerosing agent that irritates the vein lining, causing it to constrict and gradually be reabsorbed by the body.
 This redirects blood flow to other, healthier, veins located deeper beneath the surface skin.
 Over time, the injected vein will fade.